-Polystic ovary syndrome (PCOS) is a disorder in which the ovaries are enlarged and contain many small cysts (fluld-filled sacs).
+Let’s start with a simple definition of Polycystic ovary syndrome (PCOS): It is a disorder in which the ovaries are enlarged and contain many small cysts (fluid-filled sacs).
 Women with PCOS may have irregular or no menstrual periods.
-PCOS ia a condition that can last many years and can have a major impact on a women’s health.
+PCOS is a condition that can last many years and can have a major impact on women’s health.

 Everyone has both male and female hormones.
 PCOS occurs as a result of an increase in the production of androgens (male hormones) by the ovaries and the adrenal glands.
 In PCOS, the ovaries often become enlarged and contain many small cysts.
 The increase in androgen causes irregular menstrual periods and may stop ovulation.
-Because of this, women continue to make esterogen, but they do not produce progesterone.
+Because of this, women continue to make estrogen, but they do not produce progesterone.